mvolkmann/redux-lite/README.md

   and call setState on that component.
   An advantage of this function being global is that it becomes easy to dispatch "actions" from any component.
-* These reducers functions differ a bit from those in Redux.
+* These reducer functions differ a bit from those in Redux.
   * Each is intended to handle a specific "action" which frees it from needing to test an action type.
     No more having to examine every reducer function to